Purcell Trench company

 Shelter includes clothing, tent and sleeping gear.
 Before recommending paring down your equipment, let me remind you of this backcountry axiom: If you do not sleep well you will have a lousy trip.
 If you always sleep in a soft king bed with generous pillow and fluffy comforter in Los Angeles, you probably won't fair well in a jacket and bivy bag or fleece blanket with a few Velcro tabs and wafer thin closed cell foam pad in Wyoming.
 It is true that when you get tired enough you will sleep; you will also increase your susceptibility to illness and accidents, and feel bad during what is supposed to be recreation.

 If you are not used to sleeping in a hammock, do not take one for your camping bed.
 Incidentally, in high country or cool weather the air under the hammock will chill you.
-Don’t get conned into using a hammock to Leave-No-Trace or because you can “sleep anywhere."
+Don't get conned into using a hammock to Leave-No-Trace or because you can "sleep anywhere.""
 People have been sleeping on the ground for thousands of years without ruining mother earth, and finding a good hammock site is frequently difficult.

 If you like hammocks for backcountry camping, by all means use one.
 But I do not recommend taking one on a week long backpack without closer to home experience.